lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * BIDIRECTIONAL (Bi) when the field or the value is present either upstream or downstream.

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
-The Target Value can be of any type (integer, strings,...).
+The Target Value can be of any type (integer, strings, etc.).
-  For instance, it can be a single value or a more complex structure (array, list,...), such as a JSON or a CBOR structure.
+  For instance, it can be a single value or a more complex structure (array, list, etc.), such as a JSON or a CBOR structure.

 * A Matching Operator (MO) is the operator used to make the comparison between the Field Value and the Target Value.
 The Matching Operator may require some